 supporting our community

-We have the amazing opportunity to interact with the local children of Yenbuba and are engaged in some exciting education and conservation projects.
+We have the amazing opportunity to interact with the locals of Yenbuba and are engaged in some exciting education and conservation projects.

 trash hero raja ampat

 Soul Scuba Divers is a proud supporter of Trash Hero Raja Ampat.
 Throughout the school year, every Friday afternoon, the kids from SD Yenbuba, some local villagers, homestay owners and tourists and whoever else wants to join in cleaning up a beach around Mansuar or Kri Islands.
 Check out the Trash Hero Raja Ampat Facebook page to say updated about when cleanups are and more.